Building Kohn-Sham potentials for ground and excited states: The dual problem when

 In particular, when $k=0$, there are only essentially one-body degeneracies and $i)$ becomes

-Finally, we numerically find that when all the different partially filled one-body levels have dimensions 2, then there is a pure $k\expo{th}$ excited state representing $\ro$ at optimality.
-We think that the sets of mixed states densities and pure densities are equal in such configuration.
+Finally, we numerically find that when all the different partially filled one-body levels have dimensions 2, then there is a pure $k\expo{th}$ bound state representing $\ro$ at optimality.
+We believe that the sets of mixed states densities and pure densities are equal in such configuration.